lpett/lpett.github.io/about/index.md

 comments: false
 ---

 <center> I am a 3rd year PhD candidate in the Biology Department at The University of Vermont.
 I am interested in aquatic ecosystem stoichiometry, structure, and function, in response to atmospheric deposition.
-I am working with my advisor <a href="http://www.uvm.edu/~ngotelli/homepage.html">Dr. Nicholas Gotelli</a> and with the support of my current and previous labmates: <a href="https://www.uvm.edu/~anorthro/">Amanda Northrop</a>
+I am working with my advisor <a href="http://www.uvm.edu/~ngotelli/homepage.html">Dr. Nicholas Gotelli</a> alongside my labmates: <a href="https://www.uvm.edu/~anorthro/">Amanda Northrop</a>, <a href="https://lvash.github.io">Lauren Ash</a>, <a href="https://github.com/alexburn17">Alex Burnham</a>, <a hreft="https://beasthebiologist.wordpress.com">Emily Beasley</a>, and Raymond Looney.

-## Preview

 {% capture images %}
     https://cloud.githubusercontent.com/assets/754514/14509720/61c61058-01d6-11e6-93ab-0918515ecd56.png